Virginia Tech® home

 The words "Imagery" on a colorful background.

-Imagery is the sum of all the visuals that represent Virginia Tech's brand identity.
+Imagery is all the photos, motion graphics, videos, iconography, illustrations, and more that represent Virginia Tech's brand identity.
 The images that make up Virginia Tech's brand imagery can appear in all forms, from billboards to social media, websites to print ads.
-These images convey an emotion in the viewer.
-Brand imagery can be an opportunity to visually communicate with our audience.
+These images convey emotion to the viewer.
+Brand imagery is an important way we visually communicate with our audience.

 About Virginia Tech Photography